Apple CEO met China Mobile head, discussed cooperation

 Morgan Stanley estimates China's mobile Internet market could more than treble to around $30 billion by 2015, driven by a surge in demand for mobile gaming, advertising, and e-commerce.

-Currently, 78.5 percent of Chinese Internet users access the Net through their mobile phones, according to data from the China Internet Network Information Centre.
+Currently, 78.5 percent of Chinese Internet users access it through their mobile phones, according to data from the China Internet Network Information Centre.
 The total number of mobile netizens reached 464 million by the end of June, up 10 percent from the end of 2012.

 Cook's visit also follows accusations in a China Labor Watch (CLW) report this week that Pegatron Corp, a Taiwanese firm that assembles iPads and iPhones in China, violates workers' rights in China.